Pullusb/storytools/README.md

 ## IDEAS

-- set canvas grid color according to depth (or based on other information)
+- set different canvas grid color per object or according to depth
     - refreshed when changing object from dedicated UI list

 - Set 1,2,3,4 buttons to brushes: Stroke, Fill, Negative Fill, Shadow
     - Need to create custom brushes (import from a blend or create from scratch)
     - Also need change to chosen layer (need to have association choice somewhere).
     -

+- Overview: obj/cam pan and depth move : Show corner minimap...
+(Big work!)

 -->